Stacey Dooley: I had bleak realisation I don’t think I would report if raped

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Stacey Dooley said: “If somebody raped me, I don’t think I would go to the police,” after hearing stories of women’s experiences with the courts and investigators.
+Stacey Dooley has said “if somebody raped me, I don’t think I would go to the police”, after hearing stories of women’s experiences with the courts and investigators.

 The TV presenter, 38, is bringing out the new BBC programme Rape On Trial, which covers the delays to court cases and waiting times for victims of alleged rape and sexual assault.